dev-tch/AirBnB_clone/web_static/README.md

 Before starting, please fork or clone the repository AirBnB_clone from your partner if you were not the owner of the previous project.

+### execution

+each file 0-index.html to 8-index.html has its own css files (folder styles) to build the final web page version (8-index.html) , we procede by adding some style in each revision of xx.index (xx: 0-->8)

+example of result of launching 8-index.html

 ### Requirements

 Your code should be W3C compliant and validate with W3C-Validator